 Look for a city that meets your needs and interests in terms of cost of living, culture, and climate.
 Cranston is a popular mid-size city, featuring some of Rhode Island’s most scenic beaches.
 Blackstone Valley is a small town of about 6,000 people.
 Families and young professionals enjoy its strong community vibe.
 For affordability, Cumberland is one of the more lower-cost places to live in Rhode Island.
 If you love art, you’ll enjoy Cumberland’s selection of art galleries and museums.

 If you already have your heart set on a specific location, study the housing market in different neighborhoods and consider what’s important to you: do you want a house near good schools, or a property with easy access to bars and nightlife?
-Look at local crime rates and take the cost of
+Look at local crime rates and take the cost of car insurance into consideration.

 Many Rhode Island homes are located in deed-restricted communities, which require residents to follow regulations and pay extra fees set by a homeowners’ association (HOA).
 If you’d rather avoid those costs and restrictions, make sure that you’re looking for houses in non-HOA communities.